anubhabghosh/genhmm/README.md

 ```

 ### Running the training on clean data as well as evaluation on noise data
 Considering testing on noise data at a particular SNR level (in dB), by adding an additional argument `noise=white.25dB`.
 The argument `white.25dB` translates as the use of the test data corrupted with *white* noise at 25dB SNR value.
 The number of epochs (`nepochs`) is here number of checkpoints.
-One checkpoint consist of multiple expectation maximization steps, which you can configure at *default.json*.
+One checkpoint consist of multiple expectation maximization steps, which one can configure at *default.json*.
 To run the training of `genHMM` on 39 classes out of 39 classes and during 1 checkpoints, with two distributed jobs, run:
 ```
 $ make j=2 noise=white.25dB nclasses=39 totclasses=39 nepochs=1
 ```